Geethen/geeforec.github.io/content/post/practical-4.md

 var eviAll = ee.ImageCollection("MODIS/006/MOD13Q1");
 ```

 The first four datasets imported correspond to those already available within GEE and are the country boundaries, protected area boundaries, long-term rainfall data, and the long-term MODIS EVI data respectively.
 Below we describe how to import a dataset available locally into GEE.
+You can download and save the required Braulio Carillo boundary on your local hard drive from [here](https://drive.google.com/file/d/1omD5vPk4LMQSnC2BHJCg6GlnmpzBsFQG/view?usp=sharing).

 ## ![](/images/prac4_f1.png)